March 16th, 2026

 Open Government, Open Society

-Freedom of Information Day is not just about celebrating the achievements of transparency champions, but also about reaffirming our commitment to a more open, accountable, and just society.
-It's a call to action for governments to prioritize transparency, to implement laws and policies that promote freedom of information, and to protect those who dare to speak truth to power.
+Freedom of Information Day is not solely about celebrating the triumphs of transparency advocates but also about reaffirming our dedication to building a more open, accountable, and equitable society.
+It calls for governments to prioritize transparency, to create and enforce laws that promote the freedom of information, and to protect those who dare to speak truth to power.

-As we observe Freedom of Information Day, let us remember that the struggle for transparency is far from over.
-There are still those who seek to suppress the truth, to cover up their wrongdoings, and to silence the voices of dissent.
-But we will continue to fight, to resist, and to demand the right to know.
+As we commemorate Freedom of Information Day, let us be mindful that the quest for transparency continues.
+There are still forces that attempt to suppress the truth, conceal their transgressions, and silence dissenting voices.
+Yet, we persist, we resist, and we assert our right to know.

 Timeline